adwanAK/adwan_python_core/README.md

 ### Questions for Caden

+- which version of the book did you use?
 - how did you choose the exercises from the book?
 - shouldn't the students do all exercises from the book?
 - if some, should they be written out in here or just refer to the book?